Environments and migrations > Configuring the CLI

 Need to manage multiple DatoCMS projects from the same repo?

-You can setup additional profiles with the datocms profile:set <NEW_PROFILE_NAME> command.
+You can set up additional profiles with the datocms profile:set <NEW_PROFILE_NAME> command.

-When you have multiple profiles, you can specify the profile to use to run a command with the --profile flag (or exposing a DATOCMS_PROFILE environment variable).
+When you have multiple profiles, you can specify the profile to use to run a command with the --profile flag (or by exposing a DATOCMS_PROFILE environment variable).

 Specify a DatoCMS API token